-Dental benefits are provided to Active Employees under the Plan, to covered non-bargaining unit employees and individual employers, to eligible dependents, to covered Retirees, and to COBRA participants who elect full coverage.
+Dental benefits are provided to active employees under the Plan, covered non-bargaining unit employees and individual employers, eligible dependents, covered retirees, and COBRA participants who elect full coverage.
+An active employee or retiree may elect not to receive coverage for dental benefits by contacting the Plan Administration Office.